Effective learning is accompanied by high dimensional and efficient representations of neural activity: Discussion

 \section{Discussion}

 Here we develop and apply a novel computational framework to reveal how the high-dimensional neural responses of quick learners allow for greater distinguishability of meaningful stimuli while requiring fewer informational resources.
-Our observations are enabled by emerging methods from machine learning and data science \cite{Rigotti2013}, which can be used to estimate the instrinsic dimension of a representation despite pervasive measurement noise.
+Our observations are enabled by emerging methods from machine learning and data science \cite{Rigotti2013,DIEDRICHSEN2013225}, which can be used to estimate the instrinsic dimension of a representation despite pervasive measurement noise.
+We extend the metric of the task-based dimension \cite{Rigotti2013} to study a complex cognitive task in whole-brain neural data, and we also introduce the new idea of the embedding dimension.
 In a cohort of 20 healthy adult humans learning the value of novel objects over the course of four days, we find that participants who learn most quickly display uniquely optimized neural responses to encode the cognitive processes associated with the task.
-We introduce two intuitive and interpretable metrics -- the task-relevant and embedding dimensions -- which allow us to show that quick learners achieve a delicate and efficient balance of a large task-relevant dimension and small embedding dimension.
+The joint profile of the task-based and embedding dimensions allows us to quantify a concept of cognitive coding efficiency, based on the ratio between these two dimensions for each individual.
 We complement this examination with supporting studies of finer neuroanatomy (assessing multivoxel patterns) and computation (assessing local assortativity).
 Broadly, our work offers a suite of tools to characterize response geometry, thereby offering a simple and intuitive explanation for how individuals learn to successfully distinguish between relevant stimuli in their environment over time. ~\\ ~\\ \emph{A notion of cognitive coding efficiency.} The concept of coding efficiency has been exercised at smaller spatial scales to characterize the (often unexpectedly low) dimension of neural representations.
 For example, neuronal spiking patterns measured in the lateral intraparietal area as macaques engage in a visual spatial attention task maps onto a one-dimensional dynamical trajectory \cite{Ganguli200815}.
 The simplicity and low-dimensionality of these dynamics marks disparate cognitive processes from decision-making and attentional shifting, to biased representations that arise from associative learning \cite{joshgold}.
-Indeed, such low-dimensionality is almost ubiquitous in neuronal measurements \cite{Cunningham2014,Machens350,SSolla} and may usefully characterize neural task complexity \cite{Gao214262}.
+Indeed, such low-dimensionality is almost ubiquitous in neuronal measurements \cite{Cunningham2014,Machens350,SSolla}, although this often saturates the low dimensional bound set by the limited complexity of neural tasks commonly used today \cite{Gao214262}, or their autocorrelation structure \cite{FUSI201666}.
 Within this low-dimensional manifold, temporal variation in this ``effective'' dimension of neural activity can also indicate temporal variation in behavior \cite{Sadtler2014}.
-For example, as macaques engage in a recall task, the estimated task-relevant dimension from neural spiking activity in the prefrontal cortex is higher during correct responses than during incorrect responses \cite{Rigotti2013}.
+For example, as macaques engage in a recall task, the estimated task-based dimension from neural spiking activity in the prefrontal cortex is higher during correct responses than during incorrect responses \cite{Rigotti2013}.